Teen and Young Adult Life Coaching

 - Both provide a safe and confidential place to explore moving past those obstacles

-- Both require a trusting relationship being developed
+- Both require a trusting relationship to be developed

 - It’s important to note that Alan is not a therapist, and in his coaching, he does not diagnose conditions or work with those dealing with acute mental illness.